Bitcoin btc

 Want to mine Bitcoin.
 Don’t Wait.
 Mine Now!

-Why mine?
+Why should you mine?

 Why should you mine bitcoin from home?
-Mining Bitcoin from home serves a couple of purposes.
+Mining bitcoin from home serves a couple of purposes.
 One is the obvious boon of generating your own cryptocurrency.
 Even if it is only a trickle, it can feel rewarding to be able to receive coins that you helped create yourself.
-Another is of course adding increased security to a certain project’s blockchain.
-Often just knowing you are involved in securing the network can instill a certain sense of pride.
+Another is of course, adding increased security to a certain project’s blockchain.
+Often, just knowing you are involved in securing the network can instill a certain sense of pride.

 These are solutions for people who don’t necessarily want to get their hands too messy with the nuts-and-bolts aspects.
-The trade-off is a lack of control and generally either an upfront cost or ongoing fee for the service.
+The trade-off is a lack of control and generally either an upfront cost or an ongoing fee for the service.
 Still, for some this may be just the level of involvement you are looking for!

 Coinmine